TypesettingTools/Aegisub/OverLua/readme.txt

 <http://www.microsoft.com/downloads/details.aspx?FamilyID=200b2fd9-ae1a-4a14-984d-389c36f85647&DisplayLang=en>

-The DLL is built with SSE2 optimisations, meaning it will very likely crash if you attempt to use it on a computer without SSE2 support.
+The DLL is no longer built with SSE2.
+Appanrently some people still use CPU's without SSE2 support.

 Finally, the DLL is built with OpenMP optimisations enabled, which means it will take advantage of multi-core and other SMP systems if available.
 The